particle4dev/particle4dev.github.io/content/blog/2018-07-23-a-programming-language-is-not-just-a-language.md

 ---
-layout: post
 title: A programming language is not just a language
+date: "2018-07-23T00:00:00.000Z"
+description: In theory, a programming language is just a set of keywords, syntax, semantics and operations, with some supporting libraries.
+Most of programming languages have if, else, do, while, for, switch, case, when, string, array, hash ..etc..
+So what’s the difference?
 tags: [computer-science]
 ---
-**A programming language is not just a language**

-**We often hear both novice programmers and experienced programmers say “A programming language is just a language.
-The important thing is the programs/software that you write.”**
+We often hear both novice programmers and experienced programmers say “A programming language is just a language.
+The important thing is the programs/software that you write.”

-**It irritates me to no end to hear that kind of statement.
-Of course a programming language  IS NOT just a language.**
+It irritates me to no end to hear that kind of statement.
+Of course a programming language  IS NOT just a language.

-**In theory, a programming language is just a set of keywords, syntax, semantics and operations, with some supporting libraries.
+In theory, a programming language is just a set of keywords, syntax, semantics and operations, with some supporting libraries.
 Most of programming languages have if, else, do, while, for, switch, case, when, string, array, hash ..etc..
-So what’s the difference?**
+So what’s the difference?

 Well, when we talk about programming languages in reality, it is much more than that.

 Here are a few things you must consider when you choose a programming language for a software project.

-# **I- Reliability**
+**I - Reliability**

 Of course, a language must be reliable in order to be useful when we write software.